Psalms For Life

 and everyone on earth revere him.

 David begins praying for God’s blessing on his people so that everyone on earth will know and revere God.
 God’s heart has always been to restore the world to joy and gladness under his just and loving rule.
 He chose Abraham and Sarah to bless all humankind through them.
-That’s David’s central point: far from being a tribal godling, Israel’s God cares for all nations and will yet justly rule over and guide them all.[1]
+That’s David’s central point: far from being a tribal god, Israel’s God cares for all nations and will yet justly rule over and guide them all.[1]

 God acted powerfully on behalf of the Israelites so his face-to-face relationship with them might showcase to the whole world who he is and the joy we know in submitting to him.
 Rightly related to him, we can trust him for provision too.
 Ordered by his justice and equity, his rich bounty makes peace viable on earth, prompting universal joy and thanksgiving.

-As God smiles on his people and pours out his saving grace on them, everyone sees what he’s doing to save the world and is invited to seek him.
+As God smiles on his people and pours out his saving grace on them, everyone sees what he’s doing to redeem the world and is invited to seek him.
 Since we reveal his goodness only by experiencing his blessing, the more we receive, the more compelling our invitation.
 Thus, we should freely ask for his blessing, mindful that he knows best what to count as blessing and that knowing him is the best blessing of all.

 Help me not to so focus on my own needs, God, that I forget your longing that everyone on earth experience the saving grace of knowing you.
 Smile on me, Lord, so your goodness, truth and wisdom might be received by those around me and our gratitude overflow in joyful praise.
 Amen.